 The company has a unique content marketing approach.
 They figure out the right touch points to communicate with their audience.
 That’s why you can find a treasure trove of valuable information in Intercom’s blog – topics from marketing to product management, entrepreneurship, design, and much more can be found here.

-The company goes beyond classic content types, using podcasts and books to drive qualified leads.
+The company goes beyond classic content types, using podcasts (find the best podcast hosts) and books to drive qualified leads.
 All-in-all, Intercom is a great example of how you can drive buzz and engagement inside your SaaS community.
 Emphasis on content and quality product will help you drive the right traffic, engagement, and leads over time.